New York General Warranty Deed Form

 Recording

 Deeds for properties outside of NYC must be recorded with the County Clerk.[2]
-Inside NYC, they must be taken to the City Register for recording.
-Residents of Staten Island must go to the Richmont County Clerk’s office to file in person.
+Within NYC, they must be taken to the City Register for recording.
+Residents of Staten Island must record with the Richmond County Clerk’s office to file in person.

 Individuals living in Staten Island and the other NYC boroughs may file deeds online.